 Overall an authentic bush experience with a prize sunset, my first in this warm and magical country.

 Flying into the Delta & wildlife viewing

 What I discovered below me while flying low over the lush plains can only be described as an emerald gem - a jigsaw puzzle of water channels, teeming with wildlife.
 Flying a few hundred metres above the ground I had a taste of what was to come.

 My safari guide and his trusty Land Cruiser were waiting for me on a tiny dusty airstrip in the middle of nowhere.
-Setting off into the bush we were treated to our first safari, spotting Elephant, Antelope, Warthog and many colourful birds.
+Setting off into the bush we were treated to our first game viewing safari, spotting Elephant, Antelope, Warthog and many colourful birds.